 The relevant lectures at transversal and application-specific ESDWs are captured and made available through the E-CAM online training Infrastructure.
 Depending on the licensing option chosen by the lecturer, presentations are made publicly available on the E-CAM website, or remain available to participants via the online infrastructure.
-Remote participation is available to easily facilitate industry participation to these events (Section 4.5 speaks about this in more detail).
+Remote participation is available to facilitate industry participation to these events (Section 4.5 discusses this in more detail).

 At the end of each workshop the participants and organizers fill in a participants survey.
-A workshop report is produced by the organizers, which is stored on our website and that allows to follow up module development.
+A workshop report is produced by the organizers, which is stored on our website and allows E-CAM to follow up on module development from the ESDW.